 Well, the media is responsible for a great deal of misinformation because of the system it's based on.
 You have a newspaper, you have a television program, we go on at six o'clock, we gotta have some stories, get some stories together.
 And the newspaper is being printed and we need a headline.
 Anything that comes along that looks attractive, even if it's doubtful.
 That will go into print or get on the evening news so easily because they need something to scoop somebody else.

 Your movie's just coming out.
 What's the reaction so far?

-We've traveled all over the world to publicise it, and in the Q&A that follows the film, the reaction has just been overwhelming.
-Well, the occasional person will stand up and walk out of the film because I've threatened their favourite religious belief, maybe, the occasional person.
+We've traveled all over the world to publicize it, and in the Q&A that follows the film, the reaction has just been overwhelming.
+Well, the occasional person will stand up and walk out of the film because I've threatened their favorite religious belief, maybe, the occasional person.
 But very very seldom.
 We managed to get them and I get people coming to me, literally looking me straight in the eye, with tears coming down their face, saying, "You've made a big difference in my life, Mr. Randi."
 And you can't buy that.
 I've said this many times, to so many interviewers.
-It's true, though – you can't buy that.
-And I'm always grateful to hear it because I know that we have had an effect, and that's important for me to know and for us to realise that the work is worth doing.
+It's true, though—you can't buy that.
+And I'm always grateful to hear it because I know that we have had an effect, and that's important for me to know and for us to realize that the work is worth doing.